UA-141369524-4

 And if you want to use egg, you can.
 I did an experiment to see the rise difference and there wasn’t much.
 Can you tell which ice cream chocolate cake has egg?

-no egg vs no egg chocolate cake.
+no egg vs no egg chocolate cakes.

 …Didn’t think so.